mhjensen/Physics321/README.md

-## Welcome to the GitHub address of PHY321, Classical Mechanics, Michigan State University
+## Welcome to the GitHub address of PHY321, Classical Mechanics, Michigan State University, Spring 2020

-Mechanics
+Here you will find a basis overview of the course, with learning outcomes, teaching schedule etc.